-Tableau has grown to become one of the most popular business intelligence tools in the world.
-It is a BI software that allows non-technical users to visualize their data and work with it almost immediately, lowering know-how barriers dramatically.
+In a nutshell, Tableau is a BI software that allows non-technical users to visualize their data and work with it almost immediately, lowering know-how barriers dramatically.

 If you are interested in learning more about the data science field and the career opportunities it offers, go ahead and download our free data science career guide.

 This is why we can confidently say that Tableau is an indispensable tool in the arsenal of most corporate business intelligence analysts, data analysts, and data scientists.

 Tableau vs Excel: What Are the Differences?

-While Excel is not as powerful or intuitive as Tableau when it comes to data visualization, Tableau is not optimal when you would like to use it as a data creation tool.
+While Excel is not as powerful or intuitive as Tableau when it comes to , the latter is not optimal as a data creation tool.

 Moreover, this tool isn’t great for multi-layered calculations.
-It is able to calculate its own fields, but it shouldn’t be used as a spreadsheet tool for multi-layered calculations such as the preparation of a budget in Excel.
+It is able to calculate its own custom fields, but it shouldn’t be used as a spreadsheet tool for multi-layered calculations such as the preparation of a budget in Excel.

-What Are the Benefits of Tableau?
+What Are the Advantages of Tableau over Excel?

-It is a very smart program that allows you to visualize data in a more powerful way compared to Excel.
+Where Tableau surpasses the competition is in data visualizations such as charts.
+It is a very smart program that allows you to present your work in a more powerful way compared to Excel.

-So, for example, when you work with geographical data, there is no way Excel could interpret the cells in your spreadsheet as a geographical location.
+For example, when you work with geographical data, there is no way Excel could interpret the cells in your spreadsheet as a geographical location.
 On the other hand, Tableau recognizes that and allows you to visualize such data and see how a variable is distributed geographically.

 Once you visualize your data, you can easily dig deeper and explore its granularity, finding the reason for unusual spikes or investigating certain trends.